c1b3rt00lk1t/c1b3rt00lk1t/README.md

 Backend PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.
 The app can be found <a href= 'https://press-uploader-demo.web.app/'>here</a>.
 The code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-uploader-prototype/">here</a>.

+- **Press Reader**
+PWA · JAVASCRIPT · REACT · FIREBASE
+Frontend mobile-first PWA to distribute documents across an organization.
+The app can be found <a href= 'https://press-reader-demo.web.app/'>here</a>.
+The code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-reader-prototype/">here</a>.

 - **Free Tabata**
 PWA · JAVASCRIPT · REACT · NETLIFY